 How to detect weak signals : user guide

-In a world where competition is increasingly fierce, companies must find new ways to stand out and retain their customers.
-That's why optimizing the customer experience is a key factor for many businesses.
-One of the most effective approaches to achieve this is by identifying weak signals in the customer journey.
-Indeed, identifying weak signals can be a valuable tool for companies looking to enhance their understanding of customer needs and expectations.
-By identifying weak signals, companies can take corrective measures before it's too late.
+Indeed, identifying weak signals can be a valuable tool for companies wishing to improve their understanding of their customers' needs and expectations.
+By identifying weak signals, companies can take corrective action before it's too late.

-Weak signals : Weak signals are pieces of information that, individually, may seem insignificant but, when analyzed together, can reveal important trends.
-For example, a customer leaving a negative review about a product can be considered a weak signal.
-However, if multiple customers leave negative reviews about the same product, it may indicate a deeper issue.
+Weak signals: Weak signals are pieces of information which, taken individually, may seem insignificant, but which, when analyzed together, can reveal important trends.
+For example, a customer leaving a negative review of a product can be considered a weak signal.
+However, if several customers leave negative reviews on the same product, this may indicate a deeper problem.

 In conclusion, weak signals and friction points are two complementary concepts that can be used to improve the customer experience.